frederikgram/Geodemographic-Identification-Protoype-and-Report/README.md

 # Innovation Project

 ## About
-web-service based data analysis plan, showing and highligting Danish municipalities by comparing them using any permutation of the available metrics.
+web-service based data analysis platform, showing and highligting Danish municipalities by comparing them using any permutation of the available metrics.

 ## Prerequisites
 To run this service, it is necessary to have Python 3.8 or higher, and the pip package manager for Python 3 installed on your machine.